Dudeiebot/leetcode/medium/tome.md

 - For each amount, try all possible coins
 - Final answer exists only if dp[amount] ≤ amount

+### coinChange II

+- just like the other coinChnage this one goes furthe in finding the amount of combination in getting the amount from the coins
+- initalizing our dp table
+- loop over each coin, and updating the dp table with returning the result

 ### Word Break

 - Given a string s and a dictionary of strings wordDict, return true if s can be segmented into a space-separated sequence of one or more dictionary words.